yehengchen/SmartCar/train_img/README.md

-put your training img data in here
+# Put your training img data in here